PR0M3TH3AN/Archivestr/README.md

 # Archivestr

-Archivestr is a Nostr tool for creating, browsing, and broadcasting archives.
-It provides a seamless way to interact with Nostr archives through a collector interface for creating archives in JSON format and a viewer for browsing archive files.
+**Archivestr** is a Nostr tool designed to help you create, browse, and broadcast archives.
+Whether you're archiving your own Nostr activity, exploring event metadata, or sharing archives with others, Archivestr offers an intuitive and efficient way to manage your Nostr data.

 ## Features

-- **Collector**: Collects and archives Nostr data in JSON format.
-The collector can also broadcast the archives to Nostr relays.
-- **Viewer**: Loads and browses existing archive files with sorting and detailed views of event metadata and content.

-## Project Structure

-- **`index.html`**: The landing page with navigation links to the collector and viewer tools.
-- **`collector.html`**: The interface for collecting and archiving Nostr events.
-- **`view-archive.html`**: The interface for browsing archived JSON files.
-- **`script.js`**: The logic for interacting with Nostr relays in the collector tool.
+- **Collector**: Gather Nostr events by entering an NPub (public key) and a list of relay URLs.
+Save collected events as a JSON archive or broadcast them directly to relays.
+- **Viewer**: Load JSON archives to browse and analyze event data.
+Includes advanced filtering options like regex search, date ranges, and kind filtering.
+- **Broadcast**: Distribute archived events to multiple relays with progress tracking and verification.

 ## Getting Started

 ### Prerequisites

-Ensure you have the following installed:
+To use Archivestr, you'll need:
-- A modern web browser (Chrome, Firefox, etc.)
+- A modern web browser (e.g., Chrome, Firefox)
-- Basic knowledge of Nostr events and relays
+- An active Nostr public key (NPub) and access to relay URLs

+### Usage

+1. **Collector**:
+   - Enter your NPub and relay URLs.
+   - Click "Start Collecting" to fetch events from relays.
+   - Download the archive as a JSON file for storage or analysis.

+2. **Viewer**:
+   - Load a JSON archive to browse events.
+   - Use filters to search by content, event kind, or date.
+   - Sort and paginate through event metadata and content.

+3. **Broadcast**:
+   - Upload a JSON archive file.
+   - Specify relay URLs to share the events across the Nostr network.
+   - Track progress and verify broadcast success.

 ### Installation